fraction/oasis/docs/contributing.md

 promises about the future architechture, but today it's pretty simple:

 ```
-src: you are here!
+index.js: take command-line arguments and give an application over HTTP
+ └── src: take HTTP requests and give an asset or a dynamic HTML page
-├── assets: static resources like CSS and images
+     ├── assets: give static assets like CSS and images
-└── routes: URL handlers that integrate views with models
+     └── pages: take parameters and give an HTML page that with inline data
-    ├── models:	abstractions for working with the database
+         ├── models: give an abstract interface for interacting with data
-    │   └── lib:  code shared by models (like Markdown rendering)
+         │   └── lib: give database driver, Markdown renderer, etc.
-    └── views: page renderers that receive data and output HTML
+         └── views: take data and give an HTML page
-        └── components: shared components that are reused across pages
+             └── components: take data and give HTML components (sub-views)
 ```

 I'd really appreciate any issues or pull requests on GitHub.
 Please let me know if there's anything I can do to help support your work on this project.

+## Debugging

+Debugging is never going to be easy, but the debug script helps a bit.
+You can use `oasis --debug` or debug the source with `npm run debug` / `yarn debug`.
+Please feel free to add `debug()` statements to the code wherever you think they might be helpful -- as long as we aren't using them hundreds of times per second I don't think they'll have a noticeable effect on performance.

 ## Experiments